doitsujin/dxbc-spirv/ir/ir.md

 All operands bar the `%EntryPoint` operand are literal constants.

-The `SetFpMode` applies default optmization properties and denorm behaviour for all instructions that produce floating point results of the type declared via the instruction's return type.
+The `SetFpMode` applies default optimization properties and denorm behaviour for all instructions that produce floating point results of the type declared via the instruction's return type.
 Optimization flags are declared via `OpFlags`.

 Per-instruction `OpFlags` that affect floating point instructions are additive to the default mode, i.e. if the default mode specifies